 3. Leaving the UK

 My visa has expired or will expire soon but I am unable to leave the UK due to the travel restrictions.
 What can I do?

 The Home Office guidance states that no individual whose visa is due to expire or has already expired and who cannot leave the UK because of the current travel restrictions, will be regarded as an overstayer and this will not be used against them in any future application.

-If your visa expired or is due to expire between 24 January 2020 and 31 May 2020, you can contact the Home Office’s Coronavirus Immigration Team to request that your visa be extended until 31 May 2020.
+If your visa expired between 24 January 2020 and 31 May 2020, it was possible to request the Coronavirus Immigration Team to extend your visa until 31 May 2020.

 I want to switch to a different visa category but the Rules require me to leave the UK and apply from own country.
 What should I do?

 The current guidance allows you to apply for leave to remain in the same or another category in circumstances where you would normally be expected to do so from your home country.

 I wish to make asylum.
 It is my first claim.
 How can I do it?